Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     :lines: 56-70
     :lineno-match:
     :caption: general case for the ``XZR zero primitive``
+    :dedent:

 .. literalinclude:: ../../src/kernels/unary/zero_primitive.cpp
     :language: cpp
     :lines: 61-70
     :lineno-match:
     :caption: general case for the ``EOR zero primitive``
+    :dedent:

 It can be seen that we only handle one column at a time.
 For all matrices where the number of rows is not divisible by 8, we implemented edge cases that handle the remaining elements.
 This approach is the same as we used in the matrix multiplication kernels.
 The only difference is that we do not need to handle the K dimension.

+Both versions also support transposition, by simply swapping the M and N dimensions.

 4.2.1.1 Zero Primitive Benchmarks
 ---------------------------------------